Impact Careers Full-time

 • A PhD degree or equivalent professional experience in a field with significant use of both computer programming and advanced algorithmic, statistical or numerical techniques.

-• Undergraduate-level degree or higher in computer science, data science, mathematics, physics, statistics, software engineering or a related discipline.
+• Undergraduate-level degree or higher in computer science, data science, mathematics, physics, statistics, software engineering or a related-discipline.

 • Professional experience in a field or sector with significant use of both computer programming and advanced algorithmic, statistical or numerical techniques.